Pork Rind Coated Baked Keto Chicken Strips

 For less of a fuss, dredge using the dry hand wet hand technique, use one hand “the wet hand” to deal with the mayo covered chicken, and use the other hand “the dry hand” to coat and transfer the drier coated pieces to the baking sheet.

-It just keeps things a little less messy.
+It just keeps things a little less chaotic.

 How To Make Low Carb Honey Mustard Dipping Sauce